What's Coming to Netflix in December 2020 - What's on Netflix

 - A California Christmas (2020) N – Romantic Christmas movie about a wealthy man posing as a ranch hand to get the woman of his dreams.

-- Tiny Pretty Things (Season 1) N – Mystery thriller series set in an elite ballet cademy.
+- Tiny Pretty Things (Season 1) N – Mystery thriller series set in an elite ballet academy.

 What’s Coming to Netflix on December 15th